 Raineswaterharvest.com wants to help everyone understand the importance of fresh water, the current environmental and geo-political issues, as well as techniques and options for harvesting rainwater for your community, your family and yourself.
-So we have started a collection of information that can help you gain better understanding of these topics as well as provide you the tools to achieve your needs.
+So we have started a collection of information that can help you gain better understanding and learn more about these topics, as well as provide you the tools to achieve your needs.

 Because transparency and open honestly is our goal for life, Raineswaterharvest.com wants to help everyone know exactly what they’re getting!
 Check out this link below from the good people at EWG to find out the quality of water in your area.
 And watch their video revealing their motivation for being there to help you know what is the real story behind your drinking water.